shaysugg/Notes/iOS-study/2024 iOS Interview questions.md

 * What are some caveats when you use git reset --hard?
 * What's the difference between reset --hard and reset --softs?
 * (practical) you have merged a feature and it's breaking the code and all your colleges are angry?
 How you can fix it in the most safe way?
-* If you want to see all of the changes and perform resets based on changes what will yo use?
+* If you want to see all of the changes and perform resets based on changes what will you use?
 * Can you explain the differences between git pull and git fetch?
 * What git workflows you used in previous projects?
 ## Other